MRR411E Auditing I

 Why are risk assessment and materiality important concepts for the auditor?

-What is audit evidence?
-What are the documentation requirements for an audit?
+What is audit evidence and what are the documentation requirements for an audit?

 What is the planning process for an audit?

-How should the auditor determine whether accounts in the revenue and expenditure business process are materially misstated?
+How should the auditor determine whether accounts in the revenue expenditure and inventory business process are materially misstated?

 What audit procedures are conducted at the end of an audit?